department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/cards.md

 - Define a tab order for elements within the card.
 - If you are using multiple cards in a sequence, provide a way for keyboard users to jump between cards without having to tab through every element within each card.

+Suggested keyboard behaviors for interacting with cards:

+- Tab to move to the next card or focusable element outside of the card.
+- Shift + tab to move focus to the previous card or previous focusable element outside of the card.
+- Arrow keys to move between focusable elements within the card.
+- Enter/Return to execute the call to action.
+- If the card is selectable using a checkbox, use the Space key to toggle select/deselect states.

 ## Read-only cards
 Read-only cards often contain dynamic, time-sensitive information such as appointment details or claim/appeal status.
 They can also communicate financial data like balances.